michieltjampens/dcafs/docs/Basics.md

   </sqlite>
 </databases>
 ```

-Suppose this is active at 10:12:15, the filename will be rolls_1012.sqlite.
+Suppose this is active at 10:12:15, the filename will be rolls_1010.sqlite because takes the closes 'clean' option.
-Dcafs will make the next filename be a 'cleaner' division, so it will be named rolls_1015.sqlite and so on.

 #### Using a database server?